molivier1988/js_work-around-explorer/renderInputButtons.md

 ## Purpose

 I struggled to understand how the **select a role** and **select a company** sections were created on the fly using JS.
-So I walked through the code and this is in my own words how this function works.
+So in my own words this is how it works:

 ### renderInputButtons()